TERMS UPDATED ON JANUARY 28, 2018

 You must provide us with written notice at least one (1) business day prior to closing your bank account.
 If you wish to continue to receive direct deposits, you must provide us with information for a substitute bank account.
 You are solely liable for all fees and costs associated with your bank account and for all overdrafts.
 You are also liable to us for any fees that we may incur based on your provision of inaccurate information or instructions.
 You authorize us to initiate electronic credits to your bank account at any time, as necessary to process your transactions.
 We will not be liable for any delays in receipt of funds or errors in bank account entries caused by third parties.

 Any bitcoin accepted by BitPay on your behalf must be settled to a bitcoin wallet selected by you.
 Payments in bitcoins are sent to your designated Bitcoin address, at least once per calendar day.
 BitPay is not liable for any losses incurred as a result of improperly reported or designated bitcoin addresses you.

 In certain situations when an invoice is not fully paid or overpaid, it will result in a payment exception.
 As the merchant, it is your responsibility to decision these payment exceptions.

 Overpayments occur when an invoice receives excess funds.
 In cases such as this, this invoice passes through the state of being paid in full and is marked as an overpayment.
-Once the invoice is in status ‘complete’, the the funds to mark the invoice as paid in full, those funds are applied to the merchant ledger.
-However, the excess funds are not applied and require action.
-As a best practice, we suggest that you reach out to the Purchaser to obtain a refund bitcoin address and request that BitPay refund the overpaid funds to the Purchaser.
+Once the invoice is in status ‘complete’, the the funds to mark the invoice as fully paid are applied to the merchant ledger.
+However, the excess funds are not applied.
+BitPay will send an email to the Purchaser allowing the Purchaser to request a refund for the excess funds.
 The Purchaser also has the ability to request a refund of the excess funds directly from the invoice.